frconor-ebook/meditations/_posts/2025-04-01-peter-and-prayer.md

 St. John identifies this someone as Peter (John 18:10).
 Peter makes a big mistake---another big mistake.
 He resorts to violence.
 He neglected his prayer, and now he mistakes the means.

-All through this fall of Peter, the Passion of Christ is paralleled by the fall of Peter.
-We\'re given the message of the consequences of neglecting our prayer.
+All through this fall of Peter (the Passion of Christ is paralleled by the fall of Peter), we\'re given the message of the consequences of neglecting our prayer.

 Everything begins to go wrong.
 Christ is beckoning us to be a soul of prayer, never to lose our concern to be a more prayerful soul, to take very good care of the periods of prayer that God wants from us.
 The prayer is the fulcrum that God wants us to use to move the world.
 Prayer makes us all-powerful.